eNMS-automation/eNMS/docs/objects/webssh.rst

 Custom URL
 ----------

 eNMS automatically redirects you to the address and port GoTTY is listening to, using JavaScript variables ``window.location.hostname`` and ``window.location.protocol``.
-If these variables do not redirect to the right URL, you can tell eNMS which protocol and URL to use by setting the ``GOTTY_SERVER_ADDR`` in ``config.py``.
+If these variables do not redirect to the right URL, you can tell eNMS which protocol and URL to use by configuring the ``GOTTY_SERVER_ADDR`` environment variable.

 ::